 Not everyone can ski or snowboard — or sometimes you just want a break.
 These tours and package will satisfy your snow-cravings with other fun snow sports and acitivities.

 Snow monkey and snow fun at Shiga KōgenDecember 23 – March 15

 This tour is a great balance of sightseeing and snow fun.
 You’ll stop by Jigokudani Monkey Park and see the famous Japanese snow monkeys, then head to Shiga Kōgen for some fun in the snow with options including sledding, snow bikes, and snow scooters.
 The tour also includes round-trip travel from Nagano Station, lunch, and entry fees to Jigokudani Monkey Park.

 Nagano nsowshoe hiking tourJanuary 25 – February 29

 ¥16,800 (per person for a group of two)

 If you’d like to try something a little different then this snowshoe hiking tour is perfect.
 With snowshoe rental and a guide, you’re all set for a lovely hike through snowy mountain forests.
 Surrounded by 400-year-old cedar trees you’ll get to experience the beauty of nature in winter.

 While we do our best to ensure it’s correct, information is subject to change.
-Last updated in November 2022 by Maria Danuco.
+Post first published in November 2019.
+Last updated in October 2023.